New Balance Vazee Coast Reviewed & Rated Review Facts

 The midsole of the Vazee Coast is made of EVA foam, as mentioned before.
 EVA does a pretty good job at energy return, thanks to its springiness, which allows it to respond to impacts.
 This makes the responsiveness of the midsole pretty solid.
 Apart from this, however, not much else contributes to the responsiveness of the Vazee Coast.
 As a whole though, the responsiveness in this shoe is pretty solid.

 The key areas within the Vazee Coast that help support

-When it comes to different terrains, the Vazee Coast is like most shoes, and should be usable on most terrains that are commonly ran on.
+When it comes to different terrains, the New Balance Vazee Coast is like most shoes and should be usable on most terrains that are commonly run on.
 They probably will fare best on city terrains

 As mentioned above, on city terrains the Vazee Coast should not have any major traction issues.
-This is due to the outsole’s carbon rubber, which is a generally well tractioned material.
-On less static surfaces, there may be some issues with traction however.
+This is due to the outsole’s carbon rubber, which is a generally well-tractioned material.
+On less static surfaces, however, there may be some issues with traction.
 Overall though, most commonly ran surfaces won’t cause problems for the Vazee Coast.

 The Vazee Coast is decently stable

-Overall, the Vazee Coast is a decent trainer.
-For those seeking a very dedicated shoe for intense training, the Coast is probably not the best choice.
+Overall, the New Balance Vazee Coast is a decent trainer.
+For those seeking a very dedicated shoe for intense training, the New Balance Vazee Coast is probably not the best choice.
 For those seeking a shoe that can handle runs, along with a majority of other athletic endeavors, and can also double as a stylish everyday shoe, the Coast might be the right pick.